dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 SAC  Conclusion

-There are many other stories I could tell you about this system, but it’s just too depressing for me to continue.
+There are many other stories I could tell you about this system, but it's just too depressing for me to continue.
 Suffice it to say that many of the hard lessons of my software life were learned while immersed in the horrible assembler code of the SAC.

 C  L anguage